Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Learning-regularization balance produces Hebbian learning

-\paragraph{Regression} We also evaluate the generalization of this trend to student-teacher regression problems as described in SRE.
+\paragraph{Regression.} We also evaluate the generalization of this trend to student-teacher regression problems as described in SRE.
 We explored both MLP and Transformer models and evaluated the Hebbian alignment for learning rules outside of SGD.
-Recall that a key prediction of the theory is that almost any update can look like a Hebbian rule when regularized with weight decay at stationarity.
-We test update rules beyond SGD.
-Namely, we considered SGD, Adam, and Direct Feedback Alignment (DFA) \cite{nokland2016direct}.
-To demonstrate that this observation is universal, we also run a setting with a randomly initialized neural network whose output is used as a learning signal to each layer of the student network, based entirely on the input data (Random NN).
-To have non-trivial dynamics (always converging or always collapsing to zero), we choose the sign of the weight update to be whichever direction pushes the norm of the updated weights closer to some constant greater than zero.
-Notably, Random NN shouldn't be able to \textit{learn anything} given it is effectively a smooth deterministic random error signal with a sign that varies depending on the scale of the student model's weights.
+Recall that a key prediction of the theory is that almost any update look like a Hebbian rule when regularized.
+We test a variety of rules: SGD, Adam, and Direct Feedback Alignment (DFA) \citep{nokland2016direct}.
+To demonstrate that this observation is universal, we also run a setting with a randomly initialized neural network whose output is used as a learning signal, based entirely on the input data (Random NN).
+Notably, Random NN should not be able to \textit{learn anything} given it is effectively only a deterministic random error signal.
 Results are shown in Table \ref{table:learning-rule-alignment-combined}.
-We see that in all cases, alignment to Hebbian learning emerges and becomes stronger as weight decay increases, regardless of the model.
-DFA initially behaves like a Hebbian rule, but with more weight decay, it increases in correlation.
+In all cases, alignment to Hebbian learning emerges and becomes stronger as weight decay increases, regardless of the model.

-All of these simulations produced Hebbian phenomena that scale with weight decay near convergence.
-The universality of this relationship for so many learning rules suggests that perhaps our brain is using a non-Hebbian learning rule as well, even if the neurophysiological data have so far seemed to support Hebbian-like plasticity.